OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 ### Load balancing in Azure

-To distribute HTTP load among Octopus Server nodes with a single point of access, it is recommended to use an HTTP load balancer.
+To distribute HTTP load among Octopus Server nodes with a single point of access, we recommended using an HTTP load balancer.
 We typically recommend using a round-robin (or similar) approach for sharing traffic between the nodes in your cluster.

-Octopus Server provides a health check endpoint for your load balancer to ping: `/api/octopusservernodes/ping`
+Octopus Server provides a health check endpoint for your load balancer to ping: `/api/octopusservernodes/ping`.

 ![](images/load-balance-ping.png "width=500")